pydicom/pydicom/doc/old/working_with_pixel_data.rst

 VOI LUT or Windowing Operation
 ------------------------------

-The DICOM :dcm:'VOI LUT<part03/sect_C.11.html#sect_C.11.2>' module applies a VOI or windowing operation to input values.
+The DICOM :dcm:`VOI LUT<part03/sect_C.11.html#sect_C.11.2>` module applies a VOI or windowing operation to input values.
 The :func:`~pydicom.pixel_data_handlers.util.apply_voi_lut` function can be used with an input array and a dataset containing a VOI LUT module to return the VOI or windowed values.
-When multiple VOIs or windowing operations are present they can be returned by using the `index` keyword parameter.
+When a dataset contains multiple VOI or windowing views then a particular view can be returned by using the `index` keyword parameter.

+When a dataset requires multiple greyscale transformations, then its assumed that the modality LUT or rescale operation has already been applied.

 .. code-block:: python